By focusing on the most predictive leading indicators, sales can improve productivity.

-By Steve Rietberg | November 3, 2025
+By Steve Rietberg | March 25, 2026

 Organize performance metrics into tiers to simplify the tasks of finding and communicating relationships among seemingly disparate metrics.

-Tier 1: Definition of productivity — Metrics such as revenue per time period, profitability, and customer and revenue retention that describe the primary function of a sales role.
+Tier 1: Definition of productivity — metrics such as revenue per time period, profitability and customer and revenue retention that describe the primary function of a sales role.

-Tier 2: Lagging indicators — Descriptive metrics that can be used to assess historical performance, such as deal count, win rate and average deal size.
+Tier 2: Lagging indicators — descriptive metrics that can be used to assess historical performance, such as deal count, win rate and average deal size.
 Examine these lagging indicators to determine which are most impactful for the business and most useful for comparing sellers.

-Tier 3: Leading indicators — Predictive metrics that measure seller activity and signal future sales performance, such as lead response time, interaction quality and sales cycle time.
-In collaboration with key stakeholders such as chief sales officers (CSOs), hypothesize which leading indicators contribute to sales outcomes, and then test these hypotheses with tools like linear regression analysis or AI capabilities within the RevTech stack.
+Tier 3: Leading indicators — predictive metrics that measure seller activity and signal future sales performance, such as lead response time, interaction quality and sales cycle time.
+In collaboration with key stakeholders such as chief sales officers (CSOs), hypothesize which leading indicators contribute to sales outcomes, and then test these hypotheses with tools like linear regression analysis or AI capabilities within the revtech stack.
 Lean on your CSO to empower sales enablement to work with frontline managers to identify which activities are believed to drive success — and then have sales operations test these correlations.

 After separating performance metrics into tiers, the next step, in partnership with your CSO, is to roll out the model to the frontline organization.
 To foster user adoption and engagement, emphasize the model’s benefits, such as helping sellers focus on behaviors that have the greatest impact on sales productivity.